bvm/bvm/README.md

 ## Future improvements

+Low effort:

+1. `bvm install <binary name>` - Upgrade to the latest version based on the registries.
+2. Ability to list versions of a binary in the registries.

 Medium effort:

 1. Ability to specify a range of supported versions in _.bvmrc.json_ to reduce the number of downloaded binaries: